This Rocket Russian Review is current and up-to-date as of October 21st, 2021, and covers the 2021 version of the course by Rocket Languages.

 Is Rocket Russian Worth The Price?

 When you sign up for Rocket Russian, you have several options to pick from.
-Rocket Languages offer a free trial that will get you free access into the platform for 6 days.
+Rocket Languages offer a free trial that will get you free access to the platform for 6 days.
 This gives you a chance to try out all the features before you pick your preferred plan.

 Rocket Languages offers lifetime access to its two levels through two types of payment: either full-price or monthly payment for 6 months.
 Below, you can find their full prices.